krishna-waidande/krishna-waidande.github.io/JavaIndentation.md

 + The method names should be relevant to the scenario and should be written in Camel-Case.

-> Eg :-	For a method to create company
+> Eg :-	For a method to create company.

 ```java
 createCompany() { //valid name
 /* method body */